benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)

-_**Q176:** Any dragon that either (i) called at least one dragon and fired at least one dragon it didn't call.
-The number of dragons it called/fired is at least 10 (ii) called at least 10 dragons_
+_**Q176:** Any dragon that either (i) froze at least one dragon and fired at at least one dragon it didn't froze.
+The number of dragons it frozed/fired at is at least 10 (ii) froze at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q176.png)